adelajaOlamilekan/30daysOfCode/README.md

 # 30daysOfCode
-A repository of ECX python coding challenge
+This repository contains my solution to the ECX python challenge to build a "Scrabble Word Scorer".
+It takes a word as an input and prints the scoring point of the word as an output.